nan-hao/recipeforcode-platform/README.md

 - Overriding the default customizer
   - Define your own bean named `observabilityCommonTagsCustomizer` to replace the platform’s one.
+  - The observability starter includes a default `logback-spring.xml` that outputs JSON via LogstashEncoder and includes MDC (e.g., `requestId`) and `app` from `spring.application.name`.
+Services can override by adding their own `logback-spring.xml`.

 ## Resilience usage
 - Add starter: `com.recipeforcode:recipeforcode-starter-resilience`